ARMmbed/mbed-os-5-docs/docs/tutorials/migrate/migrate_from_mbed_os_2_to_5.md

 <span class="images">![](https://os.mbed.com/media/uploads/jplunkett/1-helloworld.png)</span>

 Next, view the files in the Hello World repository.
-The presence of an  `mbed.bld` or `mbed-rtos.lib` file signifies that this program uses an older version of Mbed OS (< 5).
+The presence of an  `mbed.bld` or `mbed-rtos.lib` file signifies that this program uses an older version of Mbed OS (older than Mbed OS 5).

 <span class="images">![](https://os.mbed.com/media/uploads/jplunkett/2-oldmbed.png)</span>

-A program that uses, and has been tested with Mbed OS 5+, will have an `mbed-os.lib` file.
+A program that uses and has been tested with Mbed OS 5 or later has an `mbed-os.lib` file.

 <span class="images">![](https://os.mbed.com/media/uploads/jplunkett/3-newmbed.png)</span>